Decentralized Best-Response-Based Learning in Two-Player Zero-Sum Stochastic Games: A Finite-Sample Analysis: Introduction

-In this paper, we focus on benchmark settings of two-player zero-sum matrix games and stochastic games and develop learning dynamics with provable last-iterate finite-sample guarantees.
-Crucially, our learning dynamics are independent, requiring no coordination between agents during learning, and rational, meaning each agent converges to the (smoothed) best response to the opponent if the opponent plays an (asymptotically) stationary policy \citep{bowling2001rational}.
-This allows our dynamics to capture learning in settings with multiple game-theoretic agents.
-Indeed, learning dynamics with self-interested agents should not enforce information communication or coordination among agents.
-Furthermore, we focus on the more challenging but practically relevant setting of payoff-based learning, where each agent can only observe their own realized payoff at each stage, without knowledge of the opponent's policy or actions taken.
-For learning dynamics with these properties, we present what we believe to be the first last-iterate finite-sample guarantees.
-Our contributions are detailed as follows.
+In this paper, we consider the benchmark settings of two-player zero-sum matrix games and stochastic (Markov) games, and focus on best-response-based learning algorithms.
+As one of the most natural and fundamental classes of adaptive learning algorithms \citep{hofbauer2002global, hofbauer2005learning,hofbauer2006best}, these learning algorithms update each player's policy incrementally toward an estimated smoothed best response to its opponent's latest policy.
+Moreover, they are independent, requiring no explicit coordination between players during learning, and rational, in the sense that each player converges to the (smoothed) best response to the opponent when the opponent plays an (asymptotically) stationary policy \citep{bowling2001rational}.
+This is consistent with the setting of learning among self-interested players, where communication or coordination should not be imposed.
+Moreover, we study these learning algorithms in the challenging setting of decentralized learning, where each player observes only the state and its own realized payoff at each stage, without knowing the opponent's policy or actions.